 But here’s what I’ve learned – if you fail to set clear boundaries, the cost is expected to sky-rocket pretty quickly.

-👉 Project-Based Pricing gives you more predictability in terms of budget allocation.
-The WordPress developer will quote a fixed fee for the entire project for you to factor into your business cost.
 This acts as a relief if you’re working with a tight budget.
-However, if it so happens that your development requirements changes mid-project, you might end up paying extra to the developer.
-According to recent research data, below is a summary of amount that you’re looking at:
+However, if it so happens that your WordPress development requirements change mid-project, you might end up paying extra to the developer.
+According to recent research data, below is a summary of the amount that you’re looking at:

 - Basic 5-page website: $500-$2,000 (freelancer) / $2,000-$4,000 (agency)